Contact

 🖐 Optimise your SPLA architecture and margins.
 Learn more: Microsoft SPLA Managed Service.

 The bottom line is that SPLA, SQL Server with Azure Arc, and CSP-Hosting, or simply BYOL if you don't want to become a CSP-Hoster, can coexist.
-With sound commercial and architectural planning, a mix of these can provide benefits to both you and your end clients.
+With sound commercial and architectural planning, a mix of these can benefit both you and your end clients.

-If you want us to send you a comparison whitepaper between different licensing programs, please email us at ask@samexpert.com
+If you want us to send you a comparison whitepaper between different licensing programmes, please email us at ask@samexpert.com